-The plan is reviewed by the student, the Field Team and School/Agency Administration.
+The plan is developed and reviewed by the student, the Field Team and School/Agency Administration.
 The review focus shall determine if the educational needs of the student are affected.
-The School assumes responsibility for the final decision.

 The School may decline that the placement should be temporarily suspended, the student remains in placement or the student is rematched to another agency.
 The Field Office will confer with the agency to determine how to best limit disruption in services given the situations.
+The School assumes responsibility for the final decision.